lucasnordic/lucasnordic/README.md

 </div>

 ## About me
-- 👋 My name is Lucas and I'm a Developer, Student, and Designer from Sweden
+- 👋 My name is Lucas and I'm a Developer, Lifetime Learner, and Designer from Sweden
-- 🔭 I’m currently working on my student courses and my bachelor thesis
+- 🔭 I’m currently working on a personal React project
-- 🌱 I’m currently learning Unity, C#
+- 🌱 I’m currently learning React, Javascript, html, css
-- 😄 2023 Goals: Do more fullstack projects and learn more technologies for web application development
+- 😄 2024 Goals: Do more fullstack projects and learn more technologies for web application development
-- ⚡ I like playing guitar, and fresh air
+- ⚡ I like fresh air
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 -->

 ## Connect with me: